yuri-rage/ArduRover_Mower/README.md

 ### test.py

-Simple script Mission Planner's built-in interpreter - changes RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
+Simple script for Mission Planner's built-in interpreter - changes RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
 Not pretty.
 Functional.

 ### duskLights.lua